Aecop/InterSight/README.md

   ## Description
   This is MERN Stack project InterSight.
 It is to help people who are seeking job from keeping interview orgainzed in a matter so that user can track interview without getting confused about dates and status of the interview.

-  User is availble to direct self to the published website at :
+  User is availble to direct self to the published website at : https://intersight.onrender.com (At the moment, it is simple project.
+Feel free to create random username and password for testing!)